pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 -->
 ## Section 7: Chapters 27-31
 ### *Themes*
+* Using Lean tools to improve IT operations
 ### *Key Takeaways*
+* Shadow IT
+* Flow of work one way - "Single Piece Flow"
+* Find constraint, then look for way to automate
 ### *Discussion Questions*
+* Do we use process mapping to visualize our workflows?
+* What are our top three critical workflows?
+* Do we have scripts or something like an automatic build system?

 #### Chapter 27
 * CIA triangle of data